 Construction jobs can be very dangerous.
-Most construction jobs involve heavy machinery, working at heights on scaffolding or below ground in trenches, using potentially dangerous tools and equipment.
-Even while surrounded by all of these hazards, you still have the right to expect that your workplace will be reasonably safe and that you’ll be protected from unnecessary risks and injuries by your employer.
+Most construction jobs involve heavy machinery, working at heights on scaffolding or below ground in trenches.
+In addition, construction workers use potentially dangerous tools and equipment.
+Even while surrounded by all of these hazards, you still have the right to expect a safe workplace.
+Your employer should protect you from unnecessary risks and injuries.

-As with most occupations, if you are injured while doing construction work you are probably eligible for workers’ compensation benefits.
-The workers’ compensation systems vary from state to state, but they generally have several elements in common:
+As with most occupations, if you are injured while doing construction work you may be eligible for workers’ compensation benefits.
+The workers’ compensation systems vary from state to state, but there are common elements:

-- Each employer is required to carry workers’ compensation insurance.
+- The state requires each employer carry workers’ compensation.
 It is through this insurance that benefits resulting from an injury claim are paid.

 A workers’ compensation claim typically pays for: